-As a graduate you will be sought after in industries such as communication, defence, mining and utilities Opportunities also exist to continue with research into design of solar cells, energy transmission and energy storage, video transmission and compression and photonics.
+As a graduate, you will be sought after in industries such as communication, defence, mining and utilities.
+Opportunities also exist to continue with research into the design of solar cells, energy transmission and energy storage, video transmission and compression and photonics.

 Mechanical engineering is perhaps the broadest and most diverse of engineering disciplines.

 It develops creative thinking that will allow you to design products and systems of the future, overcome constraints, and achieve design goals.
 You will learn about materials, solid and fluid mechanics, thermodynamics, heat transfer, control, instrumentation, design, and manufacturing.